 I’m going to show two examples of how I blend skin tones in watercolor.
 One example painting I just finished.
 The other, I finished awhile back.
 I do like how both of them turned out.

 Mermaids and witches.
 I have no idea why they dominate my artwork.
 That’s just how it ends up.
 The featured image is a mermaid painting I just completed.
 The image below is a work in progress of two girls under a waterfall.

 I primarily take two colors – titanium white and burnt sienna.
 I mix them until I get a nice light orange, matching Allie’s skin.
 Now if you look closely at someone, you’ll notice that nobody has just one color.
 You’ll see lots of colors.

 The color you want to create is your model’s “average skin tone.”
-What the hell does that mean?
+What the heck does that mean?
 Somewhere in the middle.

 You’ll have to both darken and lighten it, depending on the lighting and shadows.